yracine/device-type.myneurio/README.md

 /*******************************************************************************************************************/

-7) Under the SmartThings app (on your tablet or smartphone), you should then see the new Neurio Objects under the 'Things' shortcut on the dashboard
+7) Under the SmartThings app (on your tablet or smartphone), you should then see the new Neurio Objects under the 'myHome/Things' shortcut on the dashboard

 /*******************************************************************************************************************/